prrvchr/OAuth2OOo/README.md

 The revocation takes place in the management of the applications associated with your account.

 No more password is stored in LibreOffice.

 ___

+## How to build the extension:

+Normally, the extension is created with Eclipse for Java and [LOEclipse][37].
+To work around Eclipse, I modified LOEclipse to allow the extension to be created with Apache Ant.
+To create the jdbcDriverOOo extension with the help of Apache Ant, you need to:
+- Install the [Java SDK][38] version 17 or higher.
+- Install [Apache Ant][39] version 1.9.1 or higher.
+- Install [LibreOffice and its SDK][40] version 7.x or higher.
+- Clone the [OAuth2OOo][41] repository on GitHub into a folder.
+- From this folder, move to the directory: `source/OAuth2OOo/`
+- In this directory, edit the file: `build.properties` so that the `office.install.dir` and `sdk.dir` properties point to the folders where LibreOffice and its SDK were installed, respectively.
+- Start the archive creation process using the command: `ant`
+- You will find the generated archive in the subfolder: `dist/`

+___